dpretet/vim-cheatsheet/README.md

 g is an important Vim command, learn it to unleash your flow:

-    ge      move to end of previous word gq      Wrap selected text to match to max line length
+    ge      Move to end of previous word gq      Wrap selected text to match to max line length gf      Open file name under the cursor

 # Misc.